mekatronik-achmadi/vandi_stm32/guides/FLASHING.md

 ![images](images/st-link1.png?raw=true)

 **Notes**: It is possible to connect STM32 without putting the chip under reset.
-But it will not give STLink full control of STM32.
+But it will not give STLink full control of STM32 chip.

 -------------------------------------------------------------------